Nonprofit News

 Before upgrading a mid-level donor, it's important to understand their motivations.
 Why have they supported your organization?
 What are their interests and passions?

 Donor data helps guide your approach with existing supporters.
-Wealth screening tools show who has the potential to give more, while your CRM can highlight key donors to focus on.
+Wealth screening tools show who has the potential to give more, while your CRM can highlight key segments of donors to focus on.
 Use data points like giving history, donation frequency, and campaign engagement to create a personalized approach and deepen relationships.

 Your CRM is a powerful tool for donor prospecting.
 By analyzing donor behavior—such as consistent giving patterns or engagement with specific campaigns—you can identify mid-level donors who are ready for an upgrade.
 Look for those who have increased their giving over time or have shown a high level of interest in your programs.
 These are the individuals most likely to respond to a personalized ask.